About Sierra Valley Preserve + Nature Center

 Conditions Update: The West Entrance is now open, but please be aware of construction equipment while visiting.

 The East Entrance is temporarily closed for construction on trails and visitor improvements.
-We anticipate reopening this entrance later this summer.
+We anticipate reopening this entrance in spring 2025.

 Camping: Camping and overnight parking is prohibited.

-Accessibility: The West Entrance has ADA compliant parking and accessible sections of trail with beautiful views of the wetlands and wildlife habitat.
+Accessibility: The North and West Entrance have ADA compliant parking and accessible sections of trail with beautiful views of the wetlands and wildlife habitat.
 If you have a disability and would like a gate code for ADA access to the parking and trail beyond the West Entrance primary parking lot, call (530) 283-1793.
 Have general questions about accessibility and terrain?
-Call (530) 283-9095 to speak with Kevin Stammerjohn, Preserve Manager.
+Call (530) 283-5745 to speak with staff at the Sierra Valley Preserve Nature Center.

 Motorized Vehicles: No motorized vehicles beyond the parking areas.